 Who doesn’t love potato salad?
-I love the springtime, when we can finally eat food from the garden.
+I love springtime when we can finally eat food from the garden.
 This New Potato Salad Recipe is a delicious way to use both radishes and chives.

-New Potatoes, Chives and Radishes; A Perfect Spring Salad
+New Potatoes, Chives and Radishes; Stars Of Spring

 This new potato salad recipe with chive blossoms is very easy to make.
-I love these tiny new potatoes are perfect for potato salad.
+The thin-skinned tiny new potatoes are perfect for potato salad.
 No peeling is necessary and they have a creamy texture that soaks up the dressing.
-Radishes, pulled right out of the garden, add a peppery crunch, and the the star of the show, the chive blossom, adds a distinct and subtle flavour and crunch, and that pretty purple colour.
+Spring radishes pulled right out of the garden, add a peppery crunch.
+And the highlight of this salad, chive blossoms, add a distinct and subtle flavour and crunch, and that pretty purple colour.

 You can toss this potato salad together in no time and it keeps in the fridge for a while, because there’s no mayo in it.

-Chives, First to Show Up in The Garden
+Chives: The First Herb To Show Up in The Spring

-Chives are doing their spring thing in my herb garden, and I love them.
 Chives, a member of the onion family, are one of the first signs of spring, poking their little bright green stalks up amidst all of the brown and dead looking rubble of a long winter.
 They are a fresh and welcome addition to all kinds of dishes, from salads and soups, omelettes and vegetables.

 Did you know that chive blossoms are edible?
 The chive stalks are lovely harbingers of spring, as well as bringers of flavour to great food.
 However, when the chives come into flower, the humble chive becomes beautiful.
 Which, makes the chive an even more valuable member of the herb garden.

-I use the lovely, purple blossom balls in lots of ways, because something so pretty should never go to waste.
+I use the lovely, purple blossom balls in lots of ways because something so pretty should never go to waste.
 And because those fuzzy little blossoms are a delicious edible flower.
 Chive blossoms have a subtle, chive flavour and they add interest with their pretty colour and slightly peppery crunch, to any salad.
 Including this delicious new potato salad recipe.

 Chive Blossoms are Good For Bees